klesteb/XAS-Csharp/Application/README.md

 	set -requestor testing

 Which is nothing but a series of commands that the shell will execute one after the other.
-Particular usefull when setting up a command environment.
-This also allows you have to have canned procedures that you can run automagically.
+This is particularly usefull when setting up a command shell environment.

 ## **Services**